-If these 200,000 boot and shoe workers and 150,000 printers will really and truly unite with those 100,000 tobacco workers; if the 1,000,000 railroad employees will unite with all three; if the 1,200,000 men of the build-ing trades will unite with the others; and ing traces will unite with the others; and if the iron and steel workers, the miners, the wood workers, the shipbuilders, the brew-ers, the cotton mill operatives and the gran-tic cutters-if the whole working class would unite, what power is there in the would unite, what power is there in the world to oppose us, much less defeat us?
-Unite, not only in the economic fight, which still leaves many men without a job, no mat-ter what the hours or wages for those who get work; but UNITE IN THE POLITICAL FIELD, UNITE AT THE BALLOT BOX.
+If these 200,000 boot and shoe workers and 150,000 printers will really and truly unite with those 100,000 tobacco workers; if the 1,000,000 railroad employees will unite with all three; if the 1,200,000 men of the build-ing trades will unite with the others; and if the iron and steel workers, the miners, the wood workers, the shipbuilders, the brev-ers, the cotton mill operatives and the gran-ite cutters-if the whole working class would unite, what power is there in the world to oppose us, much less defeat us?
+Unite, not only in the economic fight, which still leaves many men without a job, no matter what the hours or wages for those who get work; but UNITE IN THE POLITICAL FIELD, UNITE AT THE BALLOT BOX.

 Difficult, you say.
 Right difficult it is, but not impossible.
 It does not depend on any one of us, nor on any small group of us, though every one of us can do much to bring it to pass.
 We will not unite politi-cally in obedience to the persuasive powers of any man or men, though chose may have their influence.
-We will unite because the laws of capitalism say to us: "UNITE OR PERISH."
+We will unite because the laws of capitalism say to us: "UNITE OR PERISH.